 Small groups mean less impact

 In comparison to the large cruise ships that can carry more than 100 passengers, Intrepid’s trips have 16 passengers or fewer.
-This both reduces our travellers’ impact on the land as well as increases how much time they get to spend with their guide.
+This reduces our travellers’ impact on the land and increases how much time they get to spend with their guide.
 In turn, this means the local leader has more opportunities to interact with the full group, is able to better convey the issues the islands are facing and can help ensure no one steps off the path or gets too close to the animals.

 We employ local leaders